onzfonz/comp227/src/content/3/en/part3b.md

 npm i cors
 ```

-take the middleware to use and allow for requests from all origins:
+Use the middleware in your backend's *index.js* to allow requests from all origins:

 ```js
 const cors = require('cors')